LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 compared to attending to only one stream.

-While there have been no previous pupillometry studies of attention switching, Larson and Lee [-@LarsonLee2013a] showed that when cueing listeners to maintain versus switch attention mid-trial regarding which of two letter streams to report, switching attention both reduced accuracy and led to longer response latency.
+While there have been no previous pupillometry studies of attention switching, Larson and Lee [-@LarsonLee2013a] showed that when cueing listeners in a target detection task to either maintain attention to one stream or switch attention to the other stream mid-trial, switching attention both reduced accuracy and led to longer response
+latency.
 The present study was designed to investigate whether the pupillary response is also sensitive to attention switches.
 Pupil dilation was measured while listeners heard two speech streams, with pre-trial cues instructing them